 The first of the old novels to get new revisions, Black Ice presents a dark, comedic account of America’s Second Civil War.
 The first chapter appeared more than a decade ago in Evergreen Review, the legendary literary magazine associated with Jack Kerouac, Lawrence Ferlinghetti, Bertolt Brecht, and Edward Albee.
 Like the rest of the novel, that first chapter has since undergone significant changes.
+(Excerpt near bottom of page.)

-Rath of God, started right after Hallelujah City, will one day make a worthy addition to the LaMarr canon, Jah willing of course.
+Rath of God, started after Hallelujah City, will one day make a worthy addition to the LaMarr canon, Jah willing of course.
 When this happens, expect to see the following on the rear dust jacket:

 It’s a question theologians and scholars have been asking since the Fifteenth Century, beginning with Pope Pius II.
 “Why can’t there be a really funny morality tale?”